Japanese Dedekind domains are excellent: Proofs of Theorems and

-\begin{lemma} Let $A$ be a Dedekind domain with quotient field $K$, and $L$ a finite extension field of $K$ of degree $n$ with integral closure $B$ of $A$ in $L$.
+\begin{lemma} Let $A$ be a Dedekind domain with quotient field $K$, and $L$ a finite field extension of $K$ of degree $n$ with integral closure $B$ of $A$ in $L$.
 For each nonzero prime ideal $\grp$ of $A$, one has

 where $\grP_1,\dots, \grP_r$ are the prime ideals of $B$ over $\grp$, $e_i$ and $f_i$ are the ramification index and the residue class degree of $\grP_i$ over $\grp$.
-Moreover, if $B$ is a finite $A$-module, then the equality holds. \end{lemma} \begin{proof} This is well-known (cf.\cite{serre:lf}); we include a proof for the reader's convenience.
+Moreover, if $B$ is a finite $A$-module, then the equality holds. \end{lemma} \begin{proof} This is well-known (cf.~\cite{serre:lf}); we include a proof for the reader's convenience.
 We localize the Dedekind domains $A$ and $B$ at $\grp$ and get a discrete valuation ring $A_\grp$ and a semi-local Dedekind domain $B_\grp$ with same number of maximal ideals $\grP_i B_\grp$.
 Then $B_\grp$ is the integral closure of $A_\grp$ in $L$ and the numerical invariants $r, e_i, f_i$ remain the same.
 Therefore, after replacing $A$ by $A_\grp$, we can assume that $A$ is a discrete valuation ring with uniformizer $\pi$.
 By the Chinese Remainder Theorem, $B/\grp B\simeq \prod_{i=1}^r B/\grP_i^{e_i}$.
 We filter each $k(\grp)$-vector space $B/\grP_i^{e_i}$ by the decreasing subspaces $\grP_i^j/\grP_i^{e_i}$ and obtain

 The ideal $\grP_i^j/\grP_i^{j+1}$ generated by one element $a_j$ as the quotient ring $B/J$ for any nonzero ideal $J$ is a principal ideal ring.
 The map $1 \mapsto a_j$ induces an isomorphism $A/\grP_i\simeq \grP_i^j/\grP_i^{j+1}$ and hence $\dim_{k(\grp)} \grP_i^j/\grP_i^{j+1}=f_i$.
 It follows from \eqref{eq:4.1} that $\dim_{k(\grp)} B/\grp B = \sum_{i=1}^r e_i f_i$.